PulpCattel/Observatory/README.md

 * [Wasabi wallet](https://github.com/zkSNACKs/WalletWasabi) like CoinJoin transactions.
 * [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) like CoinJoin transactions.

+To have a better view of the IPython notebook (.ipynb) files you can copy their GitHub URL to https://nbviewer.jupyter.org

 ## Requirements

 * Linux only, tested on Ubuntu and Debian.